Trails for everyone, forever

 Hiking Big Tree Ridge

-For example, head down the Big Tree Ridge trail to the Red Cedars trail.
-From there, take the Surprise Creek trail to the Shangri La trail which will take you to the Harvey Manning Trailhead.
-Check out the “Million Dollar View” promised by the sign in the trailhead before heading back the way you came to the Big Tree Ridge Trailhead.
+For example, climb up the Big Tree Ridge Trail and turn right to Red Cedars trail.
+From there, hike up the Surprise Creek trail to the Shangri La trail which will take you to the Harvey Manning Trailhead.
+Check out the "Million Dollar View" promised by the sign at the trailhead.
+This route is about 2.2 miles with 1,350 ft elevation gain.
+After enjoying the Million Dollar View you can head back the way you came to the Big Tree Ridge Trailhead.

 WTA has done lots of work on Cougar Mountain since 2009, but signage may not be entirely up-to-date.
-Take a look at a map before you go and bring one with you in order to keep your bearings.
+Take a look at a map and plan your route before you go and use a GPS tracking app on your smartphone in order to keep your bearings.

 WTA worked here in 2013!